Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 • 3 medium carrots, cut into large chunks

-• 2½ cups beef broth
+• 2½ cups of beef broth

 • Fresh parsley for garnish

 CELERY: Celery makes an excellent addition to the meal, and lends its flavor well to the overall taste of the dish.
-It’s a healthy addition and tastes great, which is always a bonus!
-Add 1-inch pieces of celery as desired.

-MUSHROOMS: Another great vegetable addition to the meal are trimmed and halved, or quartered mushrooms.
-Add 6 ounces of mushrooms, or more/less as desired, keeping in mind it will affect the overall flavor.
+Add six ounces of mushrooms, or more/less as desired, keeping in mind it will affect the overall flavor.

-MEAT: When choosing the best cut of meat for this easy recipe, you’ll want fattier, tough cuts of meat like a shoulder chuck, rump roast, brisket, or oxtail.
+Best Cut of Meat for Pot Roast: When choosing the best cut of meat for this easy recipe, you’ll want fattier, tough cuts of meat like a shoulder chuck, rump roast, brisket, or oxtail.
 Try to avoid leaner cuts of meat.

-VEGETABLES: The veggies you use in this beef pot roast recipe is completely customizable.
 While onions, carrots, and potatoes are the traditional choice you can change it up if you wish.

 CARROTS: Full-size or baby carrots would both work well in this classic recipe.

 RED WINE: Some pot roast recipes call for red wine to be added.
-This is entirely optional but if you would like, you can replace up to 1 cup of beef broth with red wine.
+This is entirely optional but if you would like, you can replace up to one cup of beef broth with red wine.

 STEP ONE: Preheat oven to 300°F.